 Table of Contents

-There are lots of Fiverr alternatives out there that you may consider in order to get better deals.
+There are lots of Fiverr like sites out there that you may consider in order to get better deals.
 You can also find Fiverr alternatives that outsource services for specific markets, therefore ensuring you get the best quality of service available in your niche.

 These alternatives also offer an extensive array of freelancers and projects to post.
 You can choose the services freelancers according to the quality of services they offer.

 Are you concerned about how much your freelancer will pay in terms of fees?
 Fiverr charges them a hefty 20% fee, has them wait for 2 weeks for the cash to clear, and further charges them additional fees to process their payment.
 Some of these alternatives give freelancers a way better experience.